 Results and Benefits

 The new lighting design has delivered a much better level of illumination, which has greatly improved road safety.
 The LEDs provide a clearer quality of white light than traditional lighting sources – it’s been shown that drivers’ reaction time (known as mescopic vision) is up to six times faster in white light, while the higher colour rendering also improves obstacle recognition.
-Similarly, the angle of the LEDs can be more closely controlled than traditional light sources, allowing precision illumination of the carriageway, while minimising glare
+Similarly, the angle of the LEDs can be more closely controlled than traditional light sources, allowing precision illumination of the carriageway, while minimizing glare